Back

 • Other common board committees include compensation committees and nomination committees.

 • Special or independent committees may also be formed to carry out specific mandates, and can be required by securities laws in certain circumstances.
-These might be established in part to permit a smaller group of independent directors to focus more closely and to move more nimbly than the whole board could, and are often formed in order to review potential significant transactions, particularly if these transactions might raise questions of minority shareholder protection.
+These might be established in part to permit a smaller group of independent directors to focus more closely and move more nimbly than the whole board could, and are often formed in order to review potential significant transactions, particularly if these transactions might raise questions of minority shareholder protection.

 • Compensation: